-- (6) Printed material.
-Certain relevant government publications which will be placed on the shelves of the reading rooms and similar public inspection facilities will not be sold at these locations.
-However, copies of pages of these publications may be duplicated on the premises and a fee for such services may be charged in accordance with paragraph (f)(5)(iii) of this section.
-A person desiring to purchase the complete publication, for example, an Internal Revenue Bulletin, should contact the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402. - (7) Search and deletion services with respect to records open to public inspection pursuant to section 6110 of the Code.
-Fees charged for searching for and making deletions in records open to public inspection pursuant to section 6110 of the Code only upon written request shall be at actual cost, as the Commissioner may from time to time establish. - (8) Form of payment.
-Payment shall be made by check or money order, payable to the order of the Treasury of the United States or the Internal Revenue Service. - (9) Advance payments. (i) If previous search, review, or duplication fees have not been paid in a timely fashion as defined in paragraph (f)(10) of this section by a person making a request for records, the Internal Revenue Service shall require that person to remit any outstanding balance plus interest as authorized in paragraph (f)(10) of this section, plus payment of estimated fees in advance before processing the request.
-The "person making the request" for purposes of this paragraph is the person in whose name a request is made, except that if such person is making the request on behalf of another person whose identity is apparent on the face of the request (including attached documents), such other person is considered the "person making the request."
-The person who made the prior request to which fees are outstanding is identified in the same manner.
+- (v) Other services.
+Other services and materials requested (e.g., certification, express mailing) which are not specifically covered by this part and/or not required by the Freedom of Information Act are provided at the discretion of the IRS and are chargeable at the actual direct cost to the IRS. - (6) Printed material.
+Certain relevant government publications which shall be placed on the shelves of the Freedom of Information Reading Room shall not be sold at that location.
+Copies of pages of these publications may be duplicated on the premises and a fee for such service may be charged in accordance with paragraph (f)(5)(iii) of this section.
+A person desiring to purchase the complete publication, for example, an Internal Revenue Bulletin, should contact the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402. - (7) Search, duplication, and deletion services with respect to records open to public inspection pursuant to section 6110.
+Fees charged for searching for, making deletions in, and copies of records subject to public inspection pursuant to section 6110 only upon written request shall be at the actual cost, as the Commissioner may from time to time establish. - (8) Form of payment.
+Payment shall be made by check or money order, payable to the order of the Treasury of the United States. - (9) Advance payments. (i) If previous fees have not been paid in a timely fashion, as defined in paragraph (f)(10) of this section, or where the estimated fees exceed \$250, the IRS shall require payment in full of any outstanding fees and all estimated fees prior to processing a request.
+Additionally, the IRS reserves the right to require payment of fees after a request is processed and before any records are released to a requester.
+For purposes of this paragraph, a requester is the individual in whose name a request is made; however, where a request is made on behalf of another individual, and previous fees have not been paid within the designated time period by either the requester or the individual on whose behalf the request is made, then the IRS shall require payment in full of all outstanding fees and all estimated fees before processing the request.